 \begin{definition} Let us think of $S$ as $\Sph^2 -(\{\infty \} \cup K)$, and recall that $K$ and $\infty$ divide the equator into infinitely many segments.
 We say that two oriented rays or loops \emph{$k$-begin} like each other if they cross the same initial $k$ equatorial segments in the same direction.
 Note that a loop or long ray is specified uniquely by the sequence of equatorial segments that it crosses, and note that it is important to record in which direction we cross the segments (or equivalently in which hemisphere the ray starts). \end{definition}

 The definition applies even to short rays, but these might not be specified just by their equator crossings.
 Figure~\ref{figu:k_begin} gives an example of two rays which $k$-begin like each other.

-\begin{lemma} Let $(x_i)$ be a sequence of rays or loops.
-Then $x_i$ cover-converges to the long ray $x$ if and only if for all $k$ there is an $I$ so that for all $i \ge I$ we have $x_i$ $k$-begins like $x$. \end{lemma} \begin{proof} Because $x$ is a long ray, its endpoint is not on the boundary of a fundamental domain of $S$.
-Hence the only way to cover-converge is to cross the same fundamental domains. \end{proof}
+\begin{lemma} Let $(x_i)$ be a sequence of rays or loops and let $x$ be a long ray.
+Then $(x_i)$ cover-converges to $x$ if and only if for all $k$ there is an $I$ so that for all $i \ge I$, we have $x_i$ $k$-begins like $x$. \end{lemma} \begin{proof} Because $x$ is a long ray, its endpoint in the boundary of the conical cover is not on the boundary of a fundamental domain of $S$.
+Hence cover convergence is equivalent to crossing the same fundamental domains as $x$; that is, $k$-beginning like. \end{proof}